Massive recall of frozen fruits issued across the country

 So far, no illnesses have been reported, the FDA said.

-Consumers with these products should not consume them.
-Instead, they should either throw them away or return them to the store of purchase for a full refund.
+Consumers with the products should throw them away or return them to the store of purchase for a full refund.